MrF83/locana/README.md

 Being developed targeting all of Windows 10 platform devices.

-For further information please visit the main project at: <a href="https://github.com/locana/locana"></a>
+For further information please visit the <a href="https://github.com/locana/locana">main project</a>.

 ## This Fork...